 If you’re a marketer, you probably already know what this means.
 But for those unfamiliar, I’ll catch you up: GDPR is a new set of guidelines for internet privacy and personal data protection.
 It mandates that all organizations that handle personal data must inform users of their acquiring this data, and store the data securely and accurately.

 Personal data includes name, location, payment information, phone number, physical and email address, online identifier (like IP address), or any data that identifies a “physical, physiological, genetic, mental, commercial, cultural or social identity” of an individual.

 Though GDPR is European legislation, it applies to any organization that uses personal data from EU citizens, which probably includes you.
 For example, GDPR is why websites that use tracking cookies now display popups requiring users to consent before continuing.

-Even if you don’t knowingly collect personal data on your WordPress site, GDPR still applies if you use tracking cookies or embed third-party content.
+Even if you don’t knowingly collect personal data on your WordPress site, GDPR still applies if you use tracking cookies, a tracking plugin, or embed third-party content.
 Often, third-party services like Twitter, YouTube, and Google use embedded content on pages outside their domains to users to acquire information about users.
 This falls under personal data collection, and any website embedding such content must follow GDPR rules.